JK1905/etch-a-sketch/README.md

 ## Features

 - Interactive grid that responds to mouse hover.
-- Hovred squares change color in sequence.
+- Hovered squares change color in sequence.
-- Cusomizable grid size (from 50x50 up to 100x100).
+- Customizable grid size (from 50x50 up to 100x100).
 - Dynamic creation and removal of grid elements with each new size selection.

 ## How to play